timkurvers/valheim-macos/README.md

 ## FAQ

-### How well does it perform?

-As Apple deprecated OpenGL four years ago (!) performance is not optimal.
-In addition, running the game on Apple Silicon hardware requires using the Rosetta 2 translation layer, which incurs an additional performance penalty.

-Some statistics:

-- 14" M1 Pro Macbook Pro (2021): 45-60 fps @ 2560x1440 with high draw distance,
-all other settings on medium.

-- 15" Intel Macbook Pro (2017): 30-40 fps @ 1280x800 with high draw distance,
-all other settings on low/off.

-Here is to hoping that Iron Gate support macOS natively in the future with Apple Silicon and Metal support.

 ### Why is there no downloadable build?

 To avoid distributing copyrighted game data, the build script is provided as a means for players who own Valheim